Looking for some ideas about things to sell to make money?

 This will increase the chances of selling all your items!

-Then it’s just a simple process of setting up your “space” for the sale and then inviting people over.
+Then it’s just a simple process of setting up your “space” for the sale and inviting people.

 You could try asking people that you know, such as family and friends or even your neighbors to come to your sale.